SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 ```
 This pattern will match first an instance of `ClassA`, then the object in its property `property1` then a chain of objects with unknown properties ending with an object having a property `propN` with value `aValue`.

--   It is possible to match ''Complex lists'' using the <ListePattern> and declaring how the list should look like.
+-   It is possible to match _Complex lists_ using the <ListePattern> and declaring how the list should look like.
 Note that this is not the same operator as <Percentage> (see above).
 This operator allows to express that given elements in a list should match specific patterns.
 ```St
 {#'@x'. #'@x'}
 ```